minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ## Open Source

-All source code will be made available on the ministry's GitHub account.
+All source code will be made available on the Ministry's GitHub account.

 # High Level Architecture